LostArtefacts/TRX/docs/trx/GAME_STRINGS.md

     <td>
       Fallback to another language code for missing entries.
 For dialects (e.g., "fr-ca"), specify <code>"extends": "fr"</code> to inherit missing layers from the parent language.
+      A language with no parent falls back to English.
     </td>
   </tr>